feathersjs/feathers/docs/api/client.md

 import feathers from "@feathersjs/client";
 ```

-### Browserify

-In Browserify the [babelify](https://github.com/babel/babelify) transform must be used.
-All Feathers packages indicate that they need the transform and should be transpiled automatically.

 ### Others

 As mentioned above, `node_modules/@feathersjs` and all its subfolders must be included in the ES6+ transpilation step when using any module loader that is using a transpiler.
-For non-CommonJS formats (like AMD) and an ES5 compatible version of Feathers and its client modules you can use the [@feathersjs/client module](#feathersjsclient).
+For non-CommonJS formats (like AMD) version of Feathers and its client modules you can use the [@feathersjs/client module](#feathersjsclient).

 ## @feathersjs/client